Course List

 Introduction to Multimedia Production 7246 This course will provide foundational competencies in film, video, computer, and live production, as well as foundational knowledge in design to prepare students for employment in a variety of jobs in the multimedia/communications workforce.
 Instruction will focus on the interaction between media sources in live, recorded, and web-based productions.
 Students will develop skills in computer design, film and video production, lighting, sound, and projection design, and print media design.

-Intermediate Multimedia Production (Concentrator) 7247 This course provides students skills and competencies in broadcast media including television, radio, web/pod casting, and emerging broadcasting technologies.
+Intermediate Digital Communications [Audio Visual] (Concentrator) 7247 This course provides students skills and competencies in broadcast media including television, radio, web/pod casting, and emerging broadcasting technologies.
 Students will become familiar with current and emerging technology and practices and the variety of career opportunities that present themselves in the live broadcasting pathways (see Television Production and Radio Presentation for further information).

 Advanced Multimedia Sound Production (Capstone) 7248 This course will allow students to examine the multiple uses of radio as a broadcast medium in various entertainment and industry sectors.
 They will receive task-oriented training in pre, post, and “on air” production jobs and competencies, current and emerging technologies, and the collaborative nature of the creative process involved in radio production.
 In addition to “on air” performance techniques, students will examine the technological interface of sound, recording, audio switching, and computer modification involved in radio broadcast production.

-Advanced Multimedia Film/Video Production (Capstone) 7249 This Capstone course for the Multimedia Production pathway examines the specific uses of film and video technology in various creative industry applications.
+Advanced Digital Communications [Audio Visual] (Capstone) 7249 This Capstone course for the Multimedia Production pathway examines the specific uses of film and video technology in various creative industry applications.
 Students will demonstrate advanced knowledge and skills in pre-production, production, and postproduction practices in an educational and work-based environment.
 Students will create film and/or video and sound products that demonstrate comprehensive knowledge of professional film and video and sound production.

 Production and Managerial Arts / Stage Technology (SubPathway 113A)